TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 - Adding necessary casts
 - Computing common columns

-It also encourages writing code according to the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle, as one can implement these transformations in a single python function instead of manually duplicating them for each model of interest.
+It also encourages writing code according to the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle, as one can implement these transformations in a single function instead of manually duplicating them for each model of interest.

 ## Mixing macro systems